1

 Advertising Agency Managers often face challenges such as balancing multiple client expectations, managing tight deadlines, and ensuring seamless collaboration between creative, strategy, and account teams.
 To address these, strong project management skills, clear communication, and proactive problem-solving are essential.
 Regular check-ins with both clients and internal teams help identify potential issues early, while leveraging project management tools can keep campaigns on track and within budget.

-What does an Advertising Agency Manager do?
+What does an advertising agency manager do?

-Who are the big 4 in advertising?
+What are the big 4 ad agencies?

 What is the difference between Advertising Agency Manager vs Advertising Account Executive?